 As optimism grew, skepticism followed suit.
 The potential ramifications started to raise alarm bells among regulatory bodies.
 With AI’s meteoric rise to fame and the ambiguous regulatory frameworks, it echoed the early days of the crypto space.
-Parallels were drawn between the two industries, highlighting the decentralised nature of web3, which appears to complement the potential centralised force of AI.
-Soon, almost every web3 VC discussion in Q1 centered on the transformative potential of AI.
-(Once, I wondered if I had attended a web3 or an AI event.)
-During the year, we have also seen some VCs pivoting to AI or including it in their investment mandate.
+Parallels were drawn between the two industries, highlighting the decentralised nature of Web3, which appears to complement the potential centralised force of AI.
+Soon, almost every Web3 VC discussion in Q1 2023 centered on the transformative potential of AI.
+During the year, we have also seen some crypto VCs pivoting to AI, or including it in their investment mandate.

 Now, as sufficient time has passed with the hype subsiding, DWF Ventures aims to relook into this space with an unbiased lens on the AI sector.
-This article offers a brief overview of AI’s evolution and how it arrived at its current popularity.
-However, the article narrative takes a distinct turn, shifting from the conventional focus on how AI can impact web3 to exploring the reverse — how web3 can influence AI.
-In this exploration, we delve into the ways decentralisation and web3 can serve as catalysts, addressing the challenges currently faced by AI.
+This article offers a brief overview of AI’s evolution, and how it arrived at its current popularity.
+However, the article narrative takes a distinct turn, shifting from the conventional focus on how AI can impact crypto and Web3 to exploring the reverse: how Web3 can influence AI.
+In this exploration, we delve into the ways decentralisation and Web3 can serve as catalysts, addressing the challenges currently faced by AI.

 Brief Overview of AI and the Breakthrough of ChatGPT 3.5